The Bankrate promise

 How much should you borrow in student loans?

 Although student loan limits define how much you can borrow, you aren’t required to borrow the maximum if you don’t need it.
-Depending on the loan terms, it could take years to pay off the debt, and the longer it takes, the more interest accrues — so it’s usually best to borrow as little as possible.
+Depending on the loan terms, it could take years to pay off the deb.
+The longer it takes, the more interest accrues — so it’s usually best to borrow just as much as you need.

 As a rule of thumb, try to keep your monthly student loan payment around 10 percent of your projected after-tax income your first year out of school.
 For example, if your take-home pay is $2,800 a month, then your student loan payments shouldn’t exceed $280.

 Can you increase your student loan amount?

 Private lenders likely won’t let you exceed their borrowing limits — and you also can’t borrow more than the federal student loan limits, even if you’re attending an expensive school.
 If you or your parents are willing to take out a PLUS loan, you might be able to fill the gaps that way.